 LEARNING TO RUN BY FEEL

 When I started running way back in the 20th century, I wanted longer legs.
 Long, lean legs for a flowing stride that would simply eat up the ground.
 As a runner in the 21st century, I find that I need longer arms.
-I’m up to my elbows in watches, GPS units, heart-rate monitors, and iPods.
+I’m up to my elbows in watches, GPS units, heart-rate monitors, and phones.
 And I’m not alone.
-Some runners look like they are straight out of a science fiction movie—water bottles in holsters circling the hips, gadgets running up and down the arms relaying detailed information on location, position, elevation, temperature, speed, heart rate, and distance from the target.
+Some runners look like they are straight out of a science fiction movie—water bottles in holsters circling the hips, gadgets running up and down the arms relaying detailed information on location, position, elevation, temperature, speed, heart rate and distance from the target.
 A pre-dawn encounter with a 21st-century runner in full gear can be quite scary!

 There is nothing wrong with our 21st-century technology.
 Over the last few decades, remarkable advances such as heart-rate and speed/distance monitors have enhanced our ability to better prescribe and monitor training for a variety of runners.
 Coaching is now so much easier, and new runners can avoid the problems runners in the 20th century faced.
 Any training can now be adjusted to any runner.
 When you do run with a device, here are 5 tips to getting the most out of your monitor.